WatchOperation

 WatchOperations are an alpha feature.
 You must enable Operations by adding

-to Crossplane's arguments.
+--enable-operations to Crossplane's arguments.

 Key features